handrade11/SRL/docs/index.md

 sidebar: mydoc_sidebar
 permalink: index.html
 toc: false
 summary: The Self-Regulated Learning Lab supports the feedback provided by the Diagnostic Assessment and Achievement of College Skills (DAACS).
-This site provides information to help you become a more self-regulated learner.
+This site provides information that can help you become a more successful student.
 ---